Sebastian-Alexis/CaptchaHive/README.md

 ## Installation

-You can install CaptchaHive via npm (COMING SOON):
+You can install CaptchaHive via npm:
 > npm i captchahivenpm

 Or you can include CaptchaHive directly by downloading captchahive.js and calling it in your main js file: